 An ERP system integrates key business functions, like finance, sales, and HR, into a single software solution.
 It aims to streamline operations, ensure accurate data, and enhance decision-making.
 By centralizing information, companies can manage resources better and boost overall efficiency.

-ERP systems are divided into three main approaches like off-the-shelf, custom, and hybrid solutions.
+ERP systems are divided into three main approaches: off-the-shelf, custom, and hybrid solutions.
 Off-the-shelf solutions come pre-built for general use, while custom ERP solutions are tailored to specific business needs.
 A hybrid ERP combines both, offering flexibility with standard functionalities based on your company’s needs.

 Why are ERPs Important for Business?